Thrash Unreal: Track listing

-Lyrical connection

-The lyric, "She can still hear that rebel yell just as loud as it was in 1983", refers to the Billy Idol song, "Rebel Yell", which was released in 1983.

 Music video

+The original concept for the music video featured Grace, who publicly identified as male at the time, dressed as a woman in an attempt to explore themes of gender dysphoria.
+However, the label's A&R department refused to greenlight it.
+Instead, she settled on a new concept which Grace called "this shitty video where I’m shirtless and lying."

 The video portrays a girl who seems distressed during a party while the band is found playing in the basement under the room the party is taking place in.
 When she drops her glass of wine after a man starts touching her, the wine seeps through a small drain in the floor upstairs and spills onto the band downstairs.
 The girl then isolates herself from the party and releases her anger by stomping on the floor, breaking some plaster that falls on the band as well.
 Around the same time, a few of the partygoers (New Wave producer Butch Vig being one of them) dump a huge vat of wine over the floor, showering the band in both plaster and wine.
 The atmosphere of the party also intensifies shortly afterward.
 Eventually, the girl hits the floor hard enough to break through it and she falls into the basement.
 She lands on her feet where the band is playing, seemingly elated to be away from the chaos upstairs.
 The video ends with a final scene that simply shows the empty, wine-drenched basement with only the band's equipment displayed.